Saturated colors and bold patterns are a typical in butterflies, but the Eight-spotted Forester Moth proves that moths can have a similar impact.

 The 8 large white patches on the black wings of the Eight-spotted Forester Moth are hard to miss.
 The bright orange-red leg hairs are even more noticeable.
 Because it flies in the day and is often seen at flowers, this moth is sometimes mistaken for a butterfly.
 It can be found near forests and woodlands, but especially close to host plants that feed larvae.

-Females fertilized eggs in early summer.
-In warmer states, two broods are produced each year (a second wave in August) with late season pupae overwintering inside cracks of logs.
-Cooler states and provinces produce one generation a year.
-The caterpillar has orange bands at each foot segmentation.
-Between the orange bands, the fleshy body is white with thin black lines.
-Black dots interrupt the black lines and are raised to points on the orange parts of the body.
+Females lay fertilized eggs in early summer.
+In warmer states, two broods are produced each year (a second wave comes in August).
+Late season pupae overwinter inside cracks of logs.
+Cooler states and provinces produce only one generation a year.
+The fleshy caterpillar has thick orange bands at each segment.
+Black dots cover these orange parts of the body.
+Alternating thin black and white bands fill the space between the orange ones.
 Thin white whiskers sparsely extend from head to the rear.
 They feed on the leaves of various vine plants including grapevines, peppervines and creepers.
 Adults are believed to drink nectar from a variety of flowering plants.